arthurdedeus/r2/README.md

     ```

 5. **Visit** `http://localhost:3000/habits` and bask in the glory.
-Actually, think won't really work until you have the db schema created.
+Actually, this won't really work until you have the db schema created.
 I plan to update this documentation with instructions on how to set it up.
 For now, you'll have to guess it.

 ## 🤝 Want to contribute?